Kenny Morgans

 Kenneth Godfrey Morgans (16 March 1939 – 18 November 2012) was a Welsh footballer.
 Born in Swansea, he signed for Manchester United on leaving school in the summer of 1955 and played on the youth team's outside-right position.
 He turned professional in 1956 but continued to play for the youth team until the following year, and was captain of the FA Youth Cup winning team in 1957.

 Career

+Morgans began his playing career as an apprentice for Manchester United in the mid 1950s, and captained the 1957 FA Youth Cup winning side.

-He made his first team debut on 21 December 1957, aged 18, against Leicester City in a league match at Old Trafford, and was soon the club's first-choice outside-right, at the expense of the older and more experienced Johnny Berry.
+He made his first team debut on 21 December 1957, aged 18, against Leicester City in a league match at Old Trafford, and was selected ahead of the club's senior player and regular right-winger Johnny Berry for United’s subsequent fixtures over the next few weeks.